wouterbulten/slacjs/README.md

 Simultaneous Localisation and Configuration (SLAC) for Wireless Sensor Networks in indoor environments using FastSLAM.

 With SLAC we aim to simultaneously localise both the user and the devices of a system deployed in an indoor environment.
 The algorithm is privacy-aware and is an online localisation method; i.e. localisation starts whenever a user starts moving inside a building.
 Moreover, for the SLAC system we focus on a solution that can be deployed in smart spaces without additional hardware requirements besides users’ mobile phones` and the components of the space.
 By utilising a mobile phone we remove the need for a application-dependent device that the user needs to keep.

 SLAC is implemented in Javascript using the ECMAScript 6 standard.
 See [es6features](https://github.com/lukehoban/es6features) for an overview.

+This project is part of a Master Thesis in Artificial Intelligence at the [Radboud University](http://www.ru.nl) and an internship at [DoBots](https://dobots.nl/) and [Almende](http://www.almende.com/).

 ## Demo's

+The following list of demo's are demo's of the local/browser version of SLACjs and use simulated data.

 * [Full demonstration with simulated data](https://wouterbulten.nl/slacjs)
 * [Landmark initialisation example](https://wouterbulten.nl/slacjs/tests/landmark-init.html)